Overview

 Nginx

-The following steps walk you through creating custom error pages on an Nginx server.
+The following steps create a redirect to a custom error page on an Nginx server.

-Note that configuration files for Nginx sites go into a special directory under your username.
-View the following article for further details on where to place your config file:
+The configuration files for Nginx sites are placed in a special directory under your username.
+See this article for further details on where to place your config file.

 - Log into your server via SSH.